17 Houseplants That Can Grow From Leaves

 There are around 125 species of succulent Kalanchoe plants that come from tropical Africa.
 Out of these, it is usually Kalanchoe blossfeldiana that is found in nurseries and grown indoors.

-The best way to propagate Kalanchoes is by stem or leaf cuttings.
-For leaf propagation, choose healthy leaves and place them on a piece of newspaper in a dry spot for 2-3 days to allow the ends to callus over, preventing rotting.
+The best way to propagate Kalanchoe is by stem or leaf cuttings.
+To grow these houseplants from leaves, choose healthy leaves and place them on a piece of newspaper in a dry spot for two to three days to allow the ends to callus over, preventing rotting.

-Fill a clean pot with damp succulent mix or make your own using coarse sand, perlite and coconut coir.
-Place the callused piece of stem attached to the leaf into the soil mix.
-Place in a warm spot out of direct sunlight and mist every so often, but don’t overwater.
-They should root in a few weeks and can then be transplanted into their own pots.
+Fill a clean pot with damp succulent mix, or make your own using coarse sand, perlite, and coconut coir.
+Place the calloused piece of stem attached to the leaf into the soil mix.
+Set it in a warm spot out of direct sunlight and mist every so often, but don’t overwater.
+The cuttings should root in a few weeks and can then be transplanted into their own pots.

 Jade Plant